 Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
 Chapter 2 explains how to contact CMS.

-Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs.
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.